Tampa Bay – ranked one of the top 5 best big cities to live in by Money Magazine. Find out why moving to Tampa could be great for you!

 - State Landlord-Tenant Laws

-To sum up, rents are increasing, but there’s still lots of open places.
+To sum up, rents are increasing, but there are still lots of open places.
 Keep in mind, finding a roommate to share a place can save a significant amount of money.

 What you’ll need in order to rent

 You’ll absolutely need your Social Security number when applying for apartments.
 Landlords and realtors will almost always run a credit check on you and any roommates.
 Many will also ask you for a pay stub as proof of income.

 As for deposits, most landlords will require the first month, last month, and security deposit (equal to one month’s rent).

 For example, if the monthly rent for an apartment is $1,000, you’re probably looking at paying the landlord a deposit of $3,000 upon signing the lease.

 This will cover your first month’s and last month’s rent, and you’ll get the security deposit back minus any catastrophic damages you cause to the place playing pong with your friends.